 “I do a weekly talk show called Young Hustlers where I talk to millennials about all things money, career and sales.
 I always emphasize the need to invest in yourself, no matter what your age.
 When I was 25 I made a $3,000 investment to buy a sales program for the purpose of becoming better at my job.
 Becoming a better you will never fail you.”

 … That.
 That is his ichiban-ichiban reason why you shouldn’t buy a home for yourself: you need that money.
 For “hustling.”

 This is the case of someone literally trying to sell you something.
-Cardone sells trainings, and he thinks you should not buy a house so that you can afford…trainings!
+Cardone sells training, and he thinks you should not buy a house so that you can afford…training!
 Very shocking.

 The saying goes that companies want their employees poor and their customers rich, and that seems to be the case here.
 If you were rich, you wouldn’t feel the need to invest thousands of dollars in his books and trainings in hopes of becoming so.
 But he also wants as much money in your pocket as he can, so that he may convince you to relocate it into his own.

 Unfortunately for me, I have nothing to sell you!
 I’m more invested in making sure my peers are financially sound and savvy because y’all help keep our collective economy stable.
 Please don’t listen guilelessly to the financial advice of people who are literally trying to sell you something.

 Additionally, he makes the mistake of assuming you are some kind of minimum-payment butthead.
 “Those whippersnappers won’t be rich until they’re dead,” he wheezes, reaching for the dial upon his ruby-encrusted oxygen tank, because he is breathless with concern for you.